jhumelsine/jhumelsine.github.io/_posts/2025-12-31-prototype-use-case.md

 Composites will allow the design to group a set of `Shape` objects into a composite entity, which I'm calling `Shapes` in this design.
 Since `Shapes` extends `Shape` it must implement `acquire` and `render` as well.
 The design also includes `ShapesFactory`.

 `Shapes` doesn't add new rendering features or new individual shapes.
 It's a structural class that allows us to group other shapes and treat them as a single entity.
-Its `acquire` and `render` implementations propagates acquistion and rendering to the shape grouped within it.
+Its `acquire` and `render` implementations propagates acquisition and rendering to the shape grouped within it.

 `Shapes` groups individual `Shape` objects.
 Since `Shapes` extends `Shape`, this means that `Shapes` can contain `Shapes`.
 Since `Shapes` can contain any number of `Shape` objects, and `Shapes` can contain `Shapes`, a single composite object tree is unbounded in width or depth.
 The self-referencial definition, means that the `acquire` and `render` are recursive calls, so all objects in the composite tree will be acquired or rendered when executed from the tree root object.

 It's astounding how so much can be accomplished with so little code.
+This works because Prototype and Composite share the same abstraction: acquisition and rendering propagate naturally through the object tree.

 Here is the design: